noelrivasc/remolino-clj/README.md

 ## About Remolino

-Remolino is a tiny library that helps you keep Tailwind styles independent from the hiccup components they are applied to.
+Remolino is a tiny library (really, 29 lines) that helps you keep Tailwind styles independent from the hiccup components they are applied to.

 This lets me: